NomicFoundation/hardhat-vscode/README.md

 ### Todo
  - *doValidation* analyses an input string and returns syntax and lint errors.
- - *doComplete* provides completion proposals for a given location.
  - *doHover* provides a hover text for a given location.
  - *doCodeActions* evaluates code actions for the given location, typically to fix a problem.